-Microsoft Azure Data Factory vs. on-premise ETL – tools: key features compared
+Azure Data Factory vs on-premise ETL tools

 15 September 2020

 Comparing the cost of the 2 systems is an impossible job since costs depends on multiple parameters and the pricing models differ totally.
-When using a classic ETL-tool the cost is especially determined by the price of the used server and the license cost of the ETL-tool.
-This price can vary depending on the type of the sever installed and the choice of the ETL tool.
+When using a classic ETL tool the cost is especially determined by the price of the used server and the license cost of the ETL tool.
+This price can vary depending on the type of the server installed and the choice of the ETL tool.

-When using a classic ETL-tool, scaling can be a bottleneck for an agile business.
-Classic ETL-tools are not always created to handle big volumes of data and the type of server cannot always be switched easily, which will result in a higher time to market.
+When using a classic ETL tool, scaling can be a bottleneck for an agile business.
+Classic ETL tools are not always created to handle big volumes of data and the type of server cannot always be switched easily, which will result in a higher time to market.
 This is one of the main reasons why cloud is so conductive: your system can be upgraded in no time to each desired level.

-ADF is not standalone
+Azure Data Factory is not standalone

-How we can help
+How can we help?